 Target long tail keywords – simple.

-Chances are, there are hundreds, if not thousands of low competitive locally search terms you can easily rank for and drive in quality organic search engine traffic that will take positive actions on your blog.
+Chances are, there are hundreds, if not thousands of low competitive locally search terms you can easily rank for.
+Keywords that drive in quality organic search engine traffic that will take positive actions on your blog.

-Instead of targeting “search engine optimization professional“, you can go for “search engine optimization professional Chicago” – this will help your search ranking position better if someone is looking for a nearby search engine optimization professional in Chicago.
+Instead of targeting “search engine optimization professional“, you can go for “search engine optimization professional Chicago”.
+If a user is looking for a nearby search engine optimization professional in Chicago, you’re more likely to appear in SERP.

 In the image below, the column with the number of average monthly search volume is what you should care about and base your keyword research strategy on.